ppetrovtv/pine_script_docs/source/language/Type_system.rst

     94572
     100

-There are all 5 forms of int type in Pine:
+There are 5 forms of int type in Pine:

     * *literal int*
     * *const int*